ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 Note that ConnectorAnnotations are designed to help the editor provide a better user experience for connector users.

 A `connector` defines a set of actions.
-Actions are operations (functions) that can be executed against a connector.
+Actions are operations that can be executed against a connector.
 The  structure of an `action` definition is as follows:

 ```
 [ActionAnnotations]